 Dogs in Antarctica - Huskies

-Foreword to the book "Of Dogs and Men" by Kevin Walton and Rick Atkinson, by HRH the Prince of Wales:
+HRH the Prince of Wales - foreword to the book "Of Dogs and Men" by Kevin Walton and Rick Atkinson

 The last dogs were taken from Antarctica on Feb 22nd 1994, a consequence of an environmental clause in the Antarctic Treaty that required non-native species to be removed.
 In the case of dogs, specifically because distemper (a disease of dogs) could potentially spread from the dogs to the native seals of Antarctica.